Departure: Homeward bound (see the travel options section)

 Landscapes that inspired artists such as Dalí, Picasso and Matisse

-Day 1: Arrive at Girona airport or Figueres or Figueres Vilafant train station (if travelling from Barcelona) where you will be transferred to your accommodation in Cadaquès, once there you will have a welcome meeting with an English speaking local guide.
+Day 1: Arrive at Figueres Vilafant Train Station (if travelling from Barcelona or elsewhere in Spain) or Girona Airport where you will be transferred to your accommodation in Cadaquès.

 Cadaqués is a beautiful whitewashed coastal town surrounded by mountains and was a favourite of both Picasso and Salvador Dalí where Salvador Dalí once famously said in 1920: “I have spent a delightful summer, as always, in the perfect and dreamy town of Cadaqués.
 There, alongside the Latin sea, I have been quenched by light and colour”.